Chaotic Inquiry – A dynamic system to engage adult learners

 |Principle||Description||Relationship to PBL||Engagement|

-SEE contractual conditions for students to achieve one learning outcome against the ACSF’s Core Skills in every 100 hours of attendance, is a pattern perpetuating failure.
+Program contractual conditions for students to achieve one learning outcome in every 100 hours of attendance, is a pattern perpetuating failure.
 Teachers A and C commented on the difficulties they experience in complying to this condition as their students had limited or no academic achievement in the schooling system.
-For some SEE students their self-identity within an educational setting is borne out of their previous schooling experiences and the conclusion that they weren’t able to achieve at school transfers to a belief that they are not academically smart (Knowles, 1988, p.46).
+For some LLN students their self-identity within an educational setting is borne out of their previous schooling experiences and the conclusion that they weren’t able to achieve at school transfers to a belief that they are not academically smart (Knowles, 1988, p.46).
 From the author’s experience, and Knowles discussion, learning barriers can be a product of negative events or teacher/peer interactions during their schooling, and not an innate disability.
-This point was raised by Teacher A in reference to the timeframe for assessments in SEE.
+This point was raised by Teacher A in reference to the timeframe for assessments in the national program.

 From examining educational and work backgrounds, Beder and Medina (2001, p.99) concluded the repeated patterns of practice which maintained a teacher-oriented or authoritarian teaching style were a direct result of the teachers’ experiences.
 They came to the conclusion the pattern was cyclically replicating personal learning and their own teaching experiences in both the primary and secondary schooling sectors.
 Considering the nature of fractal mechanisms, elements of inquiry PBL can provide a foundation for the establishment of new patterns in order to engage both learners and teachers in a dynamic learning system.